-North Shore State Parks in MN
+North Shore State Parks near Duluth

-The 8 North Shore State Parks
+The 8 North Shore MN State Parks

 Waterfalls, river, forest and Lake Superior shoreline with access to all via hiking, walking [accessible], and cross-country ski trails plus it is an end point of the Gitchi Gami paved bike trail and has access to the state snowmobile trail.
 Other highlights include Civilian Conservation Corps buildings, a great visitor center, and it is a state wayside rest area so free parking at the Visitor Center.